refi64/vuedart/site/web/pages/intro.md

   building in release mode.
 - Note the *vuedart* tag on the *body* element.
 This is pretty important, since that's VueDart uses to know if it's working with a Vue application.
+- The `defer` tag is to prevent your Dart code from running before the page has finished loading.

 Now's to build it!
 Make a `pubspec.yml` that looks like this: